Boston College Overview

 Boston College Rankings

-Boston College is ranked #61 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+Boston College landed the #41 spot in our 2021 ranking of best colleges.
+We analyzed 2,320 colleges and universities across the nation to determine this ranking.
 This puts it in the top 5% of all schools in the nation.
-Boston College also holds the #11 spot on the Best Colleges in Massachusetts ranking.
+Boston College also holds the #6 spot on the Best Colleges in Massachusetts ranking.

-The following table lists the notable rankings from College Factual that Boston College has received.
+The following table lists some notable awards Boston College has earned from around the web.

 Where Is Boston College?

 Contact details for Boston College are given below.

 You can apply to Boston College online at: www.commonapp.org

 Admission Requirements for Boston College